 Shire Horse History and Origins

-The Shire was brought to the U.S. around 1853 but never attained much popularity.
-Instead, Shires were used primarily to breed increased size into smaller farm horse stock.
+Shire horses came to the United States around 1853 but never attained much popularity.
+Instead, they were used primarily to breed increased size into smaller farm horse stock.

-The Shire horse was used extensively to pull carts of ale from breweries to public houses.
-Before World War I, these gentle giants commonly served as farm horses, pulling wagons and working agricultural fields.
-When coal was a major source of heat and light, Shires were employed to pull enormous coal wagons over the rough roads.
+Bred for its size, strength, and easygoing demeanor, the shire horse was used extensively to pull carts of ale from breweries to public houses.
+Before World War I, these gentle giants commonly served as farm horses, pulling wagons and working in fields.
+When coal was a major source of heat and light, shires were employed to pull enormous coal wagons over rough roads.

-Today, the Shire is still popular for pulling vehicles such as sightseeing wagons, and many equestrians enjoy riding the gentle breed for pleasure.
+Today, the shire horse is still popular for pulling vehicles, such as sightseeing wagons, and many equestrians enjoy riding the docile breed for pleasure.
 They are an environmentally friendly alternative to tractors on small farms and are still used in logging operations.
-Lastly, but perhaps most visibly, they are a popular promotional tool for modern-day beer brewers, some of whom are again making deliveries by horse and wagon.
+They also are a popular promotional tool for modern-day beer brewers, some of whom are again making deliveries by horse and wagon.

-Shire horses come in black, bay, gray, and chestnut or sorrel, although the U.K. breed standard does not allow chestnut colors.
-Likewise, according to the American breed standard, "roans and excessive white markings are undesirable."
+Shire horses are commonly black, bay, gray, or brown.
+The U.K. breed standard does not allow chestnut colors.
+And while the horses often have white facial and leg markings, excessive white markings are not desired for the breed.

 Unique Characteristics of the Shire Horse

-The most outstanding characteristics of the Shire horse, of course, are its imposing height and extreme strength, traits documented both in record books and anecdotally.
-For example, a pair of Shires in the 1920s pulled a load of more than 45 tons.
-The exact weight of the load could not be determined, however, because the weight exceeded the scale's capacity.
+The most outstanding characteristics of the shire horse are its imposing height and extreme strength, traits documented both in record books and anecdotally.
+For example, in the 1920s, a pair of shires reportedly pulled a load of more than 45 tons, though the exact weight could not be determined because it exceeded the scale's capacity.

 Champion and Celebrity Shire Horses

-One of the most famous Shires was the majestic Goliath, who died in 2001.
-Measured at more than 19.5 hands high, he was the tallest horse in Great Britain at the time and, for eight years, was listed in "The Guinness Book of World Records."
-In fact, the publication recognized him in 2000 as the tallest living horse in the world.
+One of the most famous shire horses was the majestic Goliath, who died in 2001.
+Measured at more than 19.5 hands high, he was the tallest horse in Great Britain at the time.
+He also was recognized in "The Guinness Book of World Records" in 2000 as the tallest living horse in the world.
 A beautiful black horse renowned for his character, he was a member of a show horse team owned by the Young and Co. brewery.